michaelmayer2/penguins-hpc/README.md

 * The `zeromq` package (part of the operating system) must be installed on both the Connect server as well on the compute nodes
 * The RStudio Connect Server needs to be a submit node, i.e. it needs to share the SLURM config, binaries and the munge.key
-* The user running the app on rstudio-connect and on the Compute nodes ideally should be the same.
-Most likely this will be a service account.
+* The user running the app on RStudio Connect and on the Compute nodes must be the same.
+Most likely this will be a service account (e.g rstudio-connect) but also can be a real user (if RunasUser is being used inthe app).
+Since Submit Node and Compute Node share the same Authentication Provider, Users exist both on the Submit Nodes as well as on the Compute Nodes
 * The SLURM configuration must be done within `app.R` (e.g. `clustermq.scheduler` and (optionally `clustermq.template` if the default template is good enough)
 * R versions on Connect and the HPC should match
 * Updates to the clustermq template (`slurm.tmpl` in the case of SLURM) are needed